 How do I get these data files?

 The Image03 file containing information on all the available raw images in the ABCD repository, as well as the fmriresults01 structure containing all minimally processed images, can be obtained by logging in, going to the ABCD Collection and clicking Download.
-Once you press Download in the Filter Cart, you'll be taking to a landing page where you can select or deselect specific measures to include in your data package.
+Once you press Create Data Package/Add to Data Study in the Filter Cart, you'll be taken to the Data Packaging Page where you can select or deselect specific measures to include in your data package.

 Once you've selected the measures of interest, including Image03 or fmriresults01, you can create the package (leaving "Include Associated Files" unchecked) and download it using the Download Manager tool, or deploy it your own RDS database in the cloud called a miNDAR.